Lselao/Dark_Stuff/Darkly/04-Survey_Page_Poll/Resources/Tricks.md

 						<option value="10">10</option>
 					</select>
 ```
-3.Click the select element and under options element change the value and title to a integer more 10.
+-Click the select element and under options element change the value and title to a integer more 10.

-4.Fine the modified option again and select it to get the flag
+-Fine the modified option again and select it to get the flag

-# The Exploit #
+## The Exploit #

 - variables that are passed into the url (html get request) are very simple to manipulate directly in the browser.
 With a post request its complex but can lead to unwanted behavior

 ## The solution

 - User data must always be validated before processing it.